hauct/data-warehouse-project/README.md

-# {your_name} Data Warehouse Project
+# Hauct - Data Warehouse Project

 Hello!
-I'm {your_name}, and this is my project to show my data warehouse skills.
+I'm Hau, and this is my project to show my data warehouse skills.

 ## 🎯 Knowledge & techniques that I achieved